snieda/tsl2nano/tsl2.nano.autotest/readme.md

 AllAutoTests -> {InitAllAutoTests, AutoFunctionTest, CurrentStatePreservationTest}
 InitAllAutoTests -> {AllAutoTests.init}
 AutoFunctionTest -> {InverseFunctionTester, ExpectationFunctionTester, Parameters}
-InverseFunctionTester -> "calls all functions having annotation @InverseFunction" ExpectationFunctionTester -> "calls all functions having annotation @Expectation" Parameters -> "gets result of AutoTestGenerator.createExpectationTesters()" AutoTestGenerator -> "creates AFunctionCaller for each method to test" AFunctionCaller -> "uses ValueRandomizer to create instance construction and method arguments"
+InverseFunctionTester -> "does the real unit test on @InverseFunction (as extension AFunctionTester)" ExpectationFunctionTester -> "does the real unit test on @Expectation (as extension AFunctionTester)" Parameters -> "gets result of AutoTestGenerator.createExpectationTesters()" AutoTestGenerator -> "creates AFunctionCaller for each method to test" AFunctionCaller -> "uses ValueRandomizer to create instance construction and method arguments"